CafeOBJ/cafeobj/doc/refman/reference.md

 The `<modifier>` part is used to change the rewriting behavior of the axiom.
-There are at the moment two possible modifiers, namely `:m-and` and `:m-or`.
+There are at the moment two possible modifiers, namely `:m-and (:m-and-also)` and `:m-or (:m-or-else)`.
 Both make sense only for operators where the arguments come from an associative sort.
 In this case both modifiers create all possible permutations of the arguments and rewrite the original term to the conjunction in case of `:m-and` or to the disjunction in case of `:m-or` of all